 Mineral Commodities overview

-Mineral Commodities Ltd explores for and develops mineral resources in South Africa and Australia.
+Mineral Commodities Ltd, together with its subsidiaries, engages in the exploration, development, and evaluation of mineral deposits.
 The company produces zircon, rutile, garnet, and ilmenite concentrates.
 It is also involved in graphite mining and processing activities.
-The company owns interests in the Tormin Mineral Sands project located in the Western Cape Province of South Africa; and the Munglinup Graphite project located in the Great Southern of Western Australia.
-It also holds interest in the Xolobeni Mineral Sands project located on the Eastern Cape of South Africa; and the Skaland Graphite Operation located in the northern Norway on the island of Senja.
-The company is headquartered in Welshpool, Australia.
+The company holds interests in the Tormin mineral sands operation located in the Western Cape Province of South Africa; Skaland graphite operation located in the northern Norway on the island of Senja; and Munglinup graphite project located in the Great Southern region of Western Australia.
+The company was incorporated in 1970 and is headquartered in Belmont, Australia.

 Frequently asked questions

 Ethereum price action remains choppy despite positive cross-chain developments